- Entering the Library

 Students from other institutions who require assistance need to schedule a consultation in advance by calling 202-319-5070 or filling out the online form here with an explanation of the assistance needed.
 Please note that priority in service is given to Catholic University students.

 Assistive Technologies at Mullen Library

 Mullen Library provides a computer with assistive technology in order to provide equal access to information for any student with a documented disability.

-Information about places in the area which provide training in assistive technology is available in the Disability Resource Guide on the Disability Support Services (DSS) website (https://dss.catholic.edu).
-Questions related to this list may be directed to DSS, which is located in Room 207 of the Pryzbyla Center (202-319-5211 or 202-299-2899 (TTY)).
+More information on assistive technology on campus can be found on the Office of Disability Support Services (DSS) website.
+Questions related to these resources may be directed to DSS, which is located in Room 127 of the Pryzbyla Center (202-319-5211 or 202-299-2899 (TTY)).

 The following software is available at the adaptive computer station in the Computer Lab on the first floor of Mullen Library:

 Inspiration (Organizing Software)